 A dog that is kept for the purpose of guarding non-residential premises is automatically a dangerous dog under the Domestic Animals Act 1994.

-This has effect throughout Victoria, and it cannot be revoked – the dog is a dangerous dog for life, even if it ceases to be used for the purpose of guarding non-residential premises.
+This has effect throughout Victoria, and it cannot be revoked.
+The dog is a dangerous dog for life, even if it stops being used to guard non-residential premises.
 Retired guard dogs are still subject to the same housing and identification requirements as working guard dogs.

-This page provides an overview of the requirements relating to a dog that has been declared dangerous because it is used to guard non-residential premises, as prescribed in the Domestic Animals Regulations 2015.
+There are many requirements relating to a dog that has been declared dangerous because it is used to guard non-residential premises.
+These are prescribed in the Domestic Animals Regulations 2015.

 As a dangerous dog, the following conditions are mandatory.
 There are penalties for non-compliance.